The UK Stewardship Code (the “Code”)

 Please click here for a copy of the Code in pdf format.

-AVI Ltd’s Stewardship Policy
+AVI Ltd’s UK Stewardship Policy

 Asset Value Investors Limited (the “Firm”) is a London-based investment manager currently authorised and regulated by the UK Financial Conduct Authority (“FCA”).
 The Firm is also a registered investment adviser with the U.S. Securities and Exchange Commission (“SEC”).
 The Firm currently manages approximately US$1bn across several comingled investment funds.